-I,, hereby willingly consent to the participation of my

-child,, in a study comparing impedance test results, under the supervision of of California State University, Fresno.

-I understand that my participation will be limited to the following procedures: pure tone audiometric evaluation and impedance testing.

-I understand that I may withdraw my child from this study at any time without penalty.
+l, , hereby willingly consent to the participation of my child, , in a study comparing impedance test results, under the supervision of of California State University, Fresno.
+I understand that my evaluation and imped ited to the following procedures: pure tone audiometric I understand that I may withdraw my child from this study at any time without penalty.
 I understand that coercion was not used by anyone to insure my participation in this study.
 I also understand that this study may be published, and my child's anonymity will be protected.
 Under no condition will my child's name be disclosed.

-Date:Signature:
+Date: Signature: